paltannistha/paltannistha/README.md

 ***

--  🔭 I’m currently working on projects related to Machine Learning, Computer Vision, Deep Learning and Data Analytics.
+-  🔭 I’m a Software Developer at IBM ISDL, passionate about ML/DL/AI, worked on projects related to Machine Learning, Computer Vision, Deep Learning and Data Analytics.

 -  🌱 I’m currently learning how to deploy Software Projects using Flask/Flutter and their custom implementation in the development of Web/Mobile Applications.I have engaged myself in projects in the domain of Artificial Intelligence and Machine Learning.
 You can find my work [in these repos](https://github.com/paltannistha?tab=repositories).
 -  👯 I’m looking forward to collaborate on projects for better software and contributing towards Open Source.